El Cabanyal Highlights

 The urban planning of the Cabanyal neighbourhood is orthogonal.
 The grid of the plan is the result of building the houses using as reference the line of the beach on one hand and the irrigation channels of the River Túria that flowed into the sea on the other.
 The channels are now streets dividing the neighbourhood in three areas: Canyamelar, Cabanyal and Cap de França, from South to North.

 The beach of El Cabanyal is called by locals “Las Arenas” after a baths house built in the 30′ of the past century that now is a 5 stars hotel.
-The promenade was built about 30 years ago and there you can find restaurants, some of them over a hundred years old, specialising in rice such as La Marcelina and La Pepica, or the merenderos (sand bars) such as La Alegría de la Huerta, which were once wooden constructions on the sand and are now integrated in the promenade.
+The promenade was built about 30 years ago and there you can find restaurants, some of them over a hundred years old, specialised in rice such as La Marcelina and La Pepica, or the merenderos (sand bars) such as La Alegría de la Huerta, which were once wooden constructions on the sand and are now integrated in the promenade.

 Cabanyal Cabañal